 I was nine years old.

-DACHER KELTNER: Since that night in jail, Steven Cfizra spent the better part of two decades in and out of prison…eight of those in solitary confinement.
+DACHER KELTNER: Since that night in jail, Steven Czifra spent the better part of two decades in and out of prison…eight of those in solitary confinement.

 He’s now a graduate student at UC Berkeley and mentors other previously incarcerated students through an initiative on campus called Underground Scholars.